 The Master of Landscape Architecture program emphasizes design studies through both a disciplinary and interdisciplinary foundation experience.
-Students explore advanced studios, design media, construction technology courses, and research strategies pertaining to new urban landscapes.
+Students explore design media, design studios, construction technology, and research strategies pertaining to new urban landscapes and sustainable applications.
+These design studies are explored at urban and global scales though ecological, social and economic parameters.
 The program provides a concurrent academic and practice curriculum as a method of delivering applied, integrated learning.
-Academic and practice requirements are mutually stimulated, and comprehensive design thinking and professional practice are explored and reinforced.
-Graduate students are to demonstrate mastery of the professional curriculum through a comprehensive, practice-oriented Thesis project and through scholarly research.
+Academic and practice requirements are mutually stimulated, where critical design thinking, and professional practice skills are explored and reinforced.
+Graduate students are to demonstrate mastery of the professional curriculum through a comprehensive, scholarly researched and practice-oriented Thesis project.

 The Master of Landscape Architecture (MLA) Degree is a three-year graduate first-professional program.
-The MLA program is comprised of 84 academic credits and 900 practice-hours with a focus on New Urban Landscapes, Sustainable Practices, and Applied Research.
+The MLA program is comprised of 84 academic credits and 900 practice-hours with a landscape architecture focus of new urban landscapes, sustainable practices, and scholarly research at urban and global scales.

-Students with prior academic backgrounds in architecture, landscape architecture and environmental sciences may apply to the two-year advanced placement MLA program, MLA AP.
-This program requires an average of 60 academic credits and 900 Practice hours; these requirements may be modified upon the Dean's review and approval.
+Students with prior academic backgrounds in architecture, landscape architecture and environmental sciences may apply to the two-year Advanced Placement MLA program, MLA AP.
+This program track requires an average of 60 academic credits and 900 Practice hours and is subject to transfer review; these requirements may be modified upon the Dean's review and approval.

 The three-year MLA program is composed of three phases: Foundation, Integration and Synthesis.
 During Foundation, all entering graduate BAC students share their first semester studio and are exposed to extensive principles of design thinking.
 Fundamental design concepts and a universal spatial language are framed.
-Courses in history and theory, as well as analogue and digital design and representation, mark the beginning of the Master's program.
+Courses in history/theory, as well as analogue and digital media and representation mark the beginning of the master's program.

-Through the second phase, Integration, students are led through a complex set of spatial problems addressing global, regional and local aspects of urban landscape architecture and urban design through natural and constructed systems.
-New and revitalized polycentric urban cores and communities are considered.
-Throughout the program, students explore Landscape Architecture technologies, including sustainable infrastructure principles and construction applications, as well as develop a deeper understand in g for the social significance of spatial history and design.
-Existing methodologies for sustainable thinking, through both research and applied learning, are a consistent focus of the study.
+Through the second phase, Integration, students are led through a robust set of spatial problems addressing global, regional and local aspects of landscape architecture and urban design through natural and constructed systems.
+New and revitalized urban spaces, as well as the various communities that inhabit these are considered, in order to understand the complexities between spatial and social parameters, particularly in terms of spatial and social equity.
+Through technology and engineering studies, students explore sustainable principles, infrastructure, and construction applications.
+Methodologies for sustainable design solutions are explored through measured research and applied learning and are a consistent focus of the program's focus.

 In the third and final Segment, Synthesis, students enter an independent phase of Thesis research and studio.
-At this stage, students formulate individual proposals in an area of professional inquiry that must demonstrate a comprehensive level of research and knowledge.
-These studies must result in a viable design proposal applicable to current topics influencing and advancing the Landscape Architecture discipline.
+During this phase, students formulate individual proposals in an area of professional inquiry that must demonstrate a comprehensive level of scholarly research and knowledge.
+These studies must result in a viable and pertinent design proposal applicable to current topics influencing and advancing the landscape architecture discipline.

-During both Integration and Synthesis, students participate in Practice and partake in community work and professional collaboration.
-Through applied learning, students begin to formulate and refine ideas that will further strengthen their Landscape Architectural practice.
+During both the Integration and Synthesis Segments, students participate in Practice and partake in community work and professional collaboration.
+Through applied learning, students begin to formulate and refine ideas that will further strengthen their landscape architectural practice.

-The advanced placement MLA AP program has modified Segments I and II, and requires the Dean's approval for admission.
+The advanced placement MLA AP program track has modified Segments I and II with a reduced number of academic credit requirement.
+The MLA AP requires the Dean's approval for admission.